 The course features three specialist routes, for teachers wishing to specialise either in a particular subject/vocational area, or in English or Mathematics.
 It combines teaching practice, academic learning, and personal, professional development.
 Teaching practice will be undertaken within an arranged placement.
+You may be required to travel to this placement using an appropriate mode of transport, which may incur an additional cost.
 You will be allocated a work-based mentor, who will typically be a professional practitioner with expertise in your subject or a closely allied area.

 Throughout the programme, modules are delivered concurrently to your teaching practice, allowing you to make robust connections between theory and practice and develop the habit of reflective evaluation.
 All modules re-enforce the concept of reflective practice as essential to effective teaching and learning, and personal, professional development.

 The first two modules will introduce you to the learning and skills sector, associated policies and professional expectations.
 These modules contain tools for you to engage effectively with teaching practice from an early stage in the programme.
 These include, for example, approaches to and principles of effective planning for teaching and learning, underpinning theories of teaching and learning and the role of assessment in the teaching and learning cycle.